 Peas on toast offer a plant protein-packed alternative to avocado toast.
 Mashed green peas are combined with mint and a squeeze of lemon juice, then spread on toast and topped with sliced radishes and herbs.

-Another simple sandwich option for vegan Mother's day brunch: a simple and filling chickpea salad sandwich that's loaded with nutrition and fiber.
+Another simple sandwich option for vegan Mother's day brunch: a simple and filling 5-ingredient chickpea salad sandwich that's loaded with nutrition and fiber.
 Serve with carrot slices or a small salad for a complete lunch.

 Panzanella is a traditional Italian salad made with fresh vegetables and bread.
 This gluten-free, grain-free version uses a grain-free waffle instead of bread.
 The salad is finished with a light homemade dressing.